 For many years, I used the colors and brands of watercolor paint that my instructors used.
 (Interestingly, each instructor had different preferences.)
 There were so many different colors to choose from I was unsure why they used some colors and not others.
 I didn’t worry too much about their color choices when I was just starting to paint, being more focused on learning technique, but as I gained experience, I wanted to understand why we used those particular colors.
 Was it just a matter of personal preference, or were certain colors better for some reason?
+Why?

 ‘Color’ became more and more interesting to me.
 I became fascinated by how many different ways there were to mix colors from the paint that was already on my palette.
 There was such variety!
-At some point, I began to feel some dissatisfaction with certain black, gray, and green paints straight from the tube, and began to prefer my own mixtures.
+Yet at some point, I began to feel some dissatisfaction with certain black, gray, and green paints straight from the tube, and began to prefer my own mixtures.
 Unlike blends that I created from mixtures of often primary colors, some of these tube paints began to appear dull, flat, uninteresting, and lifeless to me.
-Other tube paints looked stark, strident, and out of place in certain pictures.
+Other tube paints looked stark, strident, unnatural and out of place in certain pictures.
 What a revelation!
 I began to notice details that I had not been aware of before.
 And I was starting to feel unhappy with a few of the colors on my palette.

 Why did some paints, like some of the reds, greens, and browns, look so flat and dull?
 Everyone talks about ‘Transparent Watercolor,’ but what is it exactly?
 Are all watercolors transparent?
 And why is transparency important?
 How are opaque colors different from transparent colors?
 Where does the elusive ‘glow’ or luminescence of watercolor come from?
 Is it in certain pigments, or does it result from how the paint is applied?
 I decided to try to make my paintings glow!

 As I studied and experimented, I learned more about the characteristics of pigments and how they behave.
 The issues were confusing!
 Some paints worked well in certain situations but not in others.
-Some colors mixed cleanly with others, but similar-appearing colors, when mixed with others, turned into mud!
+Some colors mixed cleanly with others, but similar-appearing colors, when mixed with another color, turned into mud!
 Ugh!
 I realized that all watercolor pigments are NOT transparent or equal in intensity.
 All blues are not interchangeable.
 In fact, sometimes tubes of paint with the same name do not even contain the same pigments!
 How could one expect them to behave the same?
 And, further, some tube paints are not made from a single pigment but are mixtures of a number of pigments, each of which has its own characteristics.

 Jeanne Dobie, in Making Color Sing, describes how she makes vibrant, glowing color.
 She recommends transparent and pure color pigments as a base for your palette colors.
-To capture the ‘effect of light’ in watercolor, use transparent pigments!
+To capture the ‘effect of light’ in watercolor, use transparent and single ingredient pigments!
 Jeanne says, “Because transparent colors permit the greatest amount of light to pass through to the paper, reflecting back to the viewer, they impart luminosity.
 Moreover, they remain transparent when mixed together – so there’s no mud!..
 If you begin a watercolor with opaque pigments, you’ll lose the effect of light.
 Opaque pigments are denser and heavier, which greatly reduces the amount of light transmitted through to the paper.
 Because of this ‘thickness,’ an opaque pigment does not mix well with another opaque color.
 It only becomes thicker!
 If you mix two opaque pigments together, you are flirting with a muddy mixture.
 Should you mix three opaque pigments together, the result may be too lifeless to call a watercolor.”

 Watercolor pigments are composed of several different types of materials.
-First, some pigments are made of ground minerals or earth.
+First, some pigments are made of ground MINERALS or EARTH.
 These have a tendency to float on the surface of the paper, whether transparent or not, and so may NOT be very good for mixing.
 (I think it is interesting that some mineral pigments are quite transparent — for example, genuine ultramarine blue, burnt sienna, raw sienna, cobalt blue, viridian, and manganese blue.)
-Second, some pigments are organic dyes.
-Third, other pigments are synthetic dyes.
+Second, some pigments are ORGANIC DYES.
+Third, other pigments are SYNTHETIC DYES.
 The dye pigments are NOT all transparent as one might expect, because some are combined with various fillers.

 Gradually, I have added more transparent primary colors (red, yellow, blue) to my palette and reduced the number of opaque pigments.
-I have tried to find transparent colors made from a single pigment (i.e. pure, as Jeanne Dobie describes).
+I have tried to find transparent colors made from a single pigment (i.e. ‘pure’, as Jeanne Dobie describes).
 I now have a wide variety of transparent red, yellow, and blue primaries which can be mixed into numerous clear variations.
 I chose each paint for a particular quality; while some are very similar, no two are exactly alike.

 On my palette, I continue to keep some additional “occasional use” colors that are opaque, such as cerulean blue, cadmium red, Winsor Newton Payne’s gray, and burnt umber.
 Many greens I mix from primary colors, but I have a few transparent greens on my palette.
 I removed any ochres and use burnt umber with care, as they are opaque.
 I like the siennas because they are transparent or semi-transparent, depending on how diluted the mixed wash is.
 While the above earth colors look beautiful when wet, they do seem to lose their richness as they dry, appearing flat and somewhat dull.
 (I plan to discuss the specific colors that I have on my palette in a later blog.
 Stay tuned!)